RAG as a Service | Managed Enterprise RAG

 Product documentation RAG

-RAG systems connected to your product documentation for user-facing or developer-facing query assistance.
-Documentation chunked and indexed by feature area, API endpoint, and configuration option.
-Version-aware retrieval for products with multiple active versions.
-Developer query assistance: code examples retrieved from documentation alongside explanatory text.
-User query assistance: step-by-step procedures extracted from longer documentation articles and presented in answer format.
-Feedback collection for queries that did not produce useful answers, feeding documentation gap identification.
-The support deflection that starts with the first question your documentation already answers.
+RAG systems connected to your product documentation for user-facing or developer-facing query assistance, chunked and indexed by feature area, API endpoint, and configuration option, with version-aware retrieval for products with multiple active versions.
+Developer queries retrieve code examples alongside explanatory text, and feedback on unhelpful answers feeds documentation gap identification.

 How we work